- by Daniel

-As spinning is really only suitable for a few people who have high fitness levels and back pain that isn't quite as severe as others.
+As spinning is really only suitable for people who have high fitness levels and back pain that isn't quite as severe as others.

-But if you can handle it without getting yourself into more pain then a spinning class can be fun and challenging.
+But if you can handle it without getting yourself into more pain then a spinning class can be a fun and challenging way to stay fit.

 As these classes are really high energy, accompanied by loud music, and offer a completely different experience to a relaxing bike ride.

-And unlike regular cycling your abs and core muscles also get a workout with spinning.
+And unlike regular cycling your abs and core muscles will also get a workout with spinning.

 As you change position from sitting to standing at various intervals as you go.

-To give you an idea of what a spinning class looks like take a look at the video below.
+So to get an idea of what a spinning class looks like take a look at the video above.

-So if that looks too intense (and let's be honest for most of us it will be) then stick with the outdoor cycling or regular exercise bikes.
+So if that looks too intense (and let's be honest, for most of us it will be) then stick with the outdoor cycling or stationary exercise bikes.

-As both of these can give you great benefits for your back pain as well as improving your fitness.
+As both of these can give you great benefits for your back pain as well as improving your fitness levels.